National Parks And Reserves Travel Guide

 Arusha National Park, Tanzania © Geir Kiste

-Tanzania boasts some of the world's most famous natural attractions, most of which are enshrined in the country's famous national parks.
-Tanzania is undoubtedly one of the best wildlife safari destinations in the world and the Serengeti alone would be enough to skyrocket the country's reputation for game viewing.
-The majestic Mount Kilimanjaro, the highest free-standing mountain in the world, is also a huge draw card for ambitious hikers.
+Tanzania boasts some of the world's most famous natural attractions, most of which are enshrined in its famous national parks.
+The country is undoubtedly a premier wildlife safari destination, and the Serengeti alone would be enough to skyrocket its reputation for game viewing.
+The majestic Mount Kilimanjaro, the highest freestanding mountain in the world, is also a huge draw card for ambitious hikers.

-Almost a quarter of Tanzania is protected within a park or reserve, and of these most tourists visit the 'big three' in the north: the plains of the Serengeti, famous for the annual migration of about two million wildebeest; the adjacent Ngorongoro Conservation Area, home to the magnificent Ngorongoro Crater; and Mt Kilimanjaro National Park, which encompasses Africa's highest mountain.
+Almost a quarter of Tanzania is protected within a park or reserve and, of these, most tourists visit the top three in the north: the plains of the Serengeti, famous for the annual migration of about two million wildebeest; the adjacent Ngorongoro Conservation Area, home to the magnificent Ngorongoro Crater; and Mount Kilimanjaro National Park, which encompasses Africa's highest mountain.
 Other attractions, including the massive Selous Game Reserve in the south, can be difficult or expensive to get to, and are less visited as a result, but they are still very worthwhile.

 The best time of year to go on safari in Tanzania is generally between June and October, during the dry season, but there is some variation depending on region, national park, and desired activities.